 Document history

 This guide was issued in August 2022 and is based on legislation and regulations as at the date of issue.
+In May 2024, we updated RG 266.333 to define 'immediately' for a major event notification.

 Previous version